 - Copy the displayed Webhook URL.

-If you do not already have a channel for this purpose, select the sign in to another workspace option.
+If you do not already have a channel for this purpose, select the Sign into a different workspace option.
 You can create a new channel, for example, as either a public or private channel and invite the appropriate team members.

 This turns the icon on and displays it as green.